-We are moving to a different data collection schedule and will not conduct the survey in 2016--be on the lookout instead for blogs or webinar invitations that call upon our rich body of survey data.
-We will continue our survey work, collecting new data in future years--announcements to follow in 2016!
+We are moving to a different data collection schedule and will be collecting new data in 2018.
 The survey will remain an important part of how we bring accessible insights to the field on the trends that affect our sector now and in the years to come.
 We look forward to continuing this work for the sector in the years ahead.

 NFF thanks the Bank of America Charitable Foundation for generously supporting the survey since 2010.
 The 2015 survey was also generously supported by the David & Lucile Packard Foundation.

 In 2014, the social sector generated stories of both promising innovation and overwhelming challenges.
 In fundraising, the ALS Ice Bucket Challenge, which raised over $100 million from 3 million donors, reminded us of the power of individual giving and the underutilized potential of social media.
 In the same year, New York City’s largest human services agency reached the brink of bankruptcy after providing essential services for 80 years.
 Over 100,000 clients are suddenly facing a disruption in services, coming to the end of what was for many a decades-long relationship with the agency.